bortega90/liveProject/README.md

 <h3>Scaffold create/edit/delete Pages</h3>
 Scaffold Razor Pages in ASP.NET Core

+<h3>Label Change</h3>
+On the Create and Edit page, when "Damages" checkbox is checked, the lable changes from "Notes" to "Damages Incurred".

 <h3>Collapse Accordion Menu</h3>
 I used bootstrap to create a accordion menu that collapse open and close